Burbank, California: Demographics

 Burbank experienced a 4.8% increase in population between 2000 and 2016, bringing its total population in 2016 to 105,110.
-Population growth was influenced by Burbank's expanding employment base, high quality public schools, and access to regional transportation routes and metropolitan Los Angeles.
-According to the Southern California Association of Government's 2016 Demographic and Growth Forecast, the population of Burbank is expected to reach about 118,700 by 2040, an increase of 15% from 2012.
+Population growth was influenced by Burbank's expanding employment base, high-quality public schools, and access to regional transportation routes and metropolitan Los Angeles.However, Burbank's population decline resumed after 2020, dropping 4.3% to an estimated 102,755 by 2023, as the local film industry presence moved elsewhere and declined statewide.